sabio-engineering/cookbook-dvelp/handbook/professional-development/goal-reviews.md

 the Goal Review.
 At the Salary Review the CEO, HR and your line manager will meet to discuss your performance in the last quarter.

-They wll compare your performance to that of the rest of the team and to our role descriptions and decide which members of the team should receive a pay rise and which should be promoted.
+They will compare your performance to that of the rest of the team and to our role descriptions and decide which members of the team should receive a pay rise and which should be promoted.